Introductory Field Work

 Steps for Applying for Introductory Field Work:

-- Completed applications for Spring 2018 must be received by Friday, October 19 at noon.
-Completed applications for Fall 2018 must be received by Friday, March 15 at noon.
+- Completed applications for the Spring 2019 semester must be completed by Friday, October 19 at noon.

 - Consider your ability to commit to an 80-hour site + academic experience

 - Review the Sample Syllabus (PDF)